 Locating the best sleeping bag is a hard thing to say as it is very personal.
 Some people need a colder bag than others, and some need additional clothes or other items for a perfect performance bag.

 Below you can find some of the more loved bags on the market that provide top dollar performance.

-The Zip Around Sleeping Bag from Zpacks is amazingly cozy (read my review), delightful, and adaptable.
+The Zip Around Sleeping Bag from Zpacks is amazingly cozy, delightful, and adaptable.

 It can keep you warm and content after a lengthy day of strenuous hiking.
 The bag includes a full-length 2-way side zipper with an incorporated draft tube and zipper guard to ensure the wind stays out.